Adapters View

 Protocol stack

-This option allows you to select the stack which will be used to decode the data captured by the selected adapter.
+This options allows you to select the stack which will be used to decode the data captured by the selected adapter.

 Channel